The History Of Mission Emanuel

 Little did Margaret or any of us realize the strong partnership God had brought together.
 When the presentation was given, we were all overwhelmed.
 All 15 kids were immediately sponsored with the unbelievable problem of not having enough kids to go around.
 Soon more pictures were taken and the rest of the 36 children were matched with sponsors.

-One unique feature about this sponsorship program is that there is not one penny taken out for any administration or expenses.
-That value is still kept today.
-All money taken in is sent down to pay teacher salaries and other costs for running the school.
+Donations for the sponsorship program is sent down to pay teacher salaries and other costs for running the school.
 Each student’s family is encouraged to pay what they can, but all the children come from families that barely make enough to buy food, let alone the “extravagance” of sending their children to school.
 (The uniform itself, required by Dominican law, could cost one week’s wages.)

 Building the School